February 18 7:30pm 2021

 Newtonville Area Council letter.
 CP read the letter out loud (http://www.wabanareacouncil.com/sites/default/files/A_NewVision_Letter.pdf).
 Mayor Fuller responded by email (http://wabanareacouncil.com/sites/default/files/RAF%20response%20to%20NN...).
 Newtonville Area Council will have a meeting with Mayor Fuller on April 15th to discuss the contents of the letter.
-Some discussion of Washington Street Visioning ensued and how that and similar processes would be incorporated into Comprehensive City Plan.
+Some discussion of the adopted Washington Street Visioning ensued and how that and similar processes could be incorporated into Comprehensive City Plan.
 AD: Outreach has been ongoing.
 Planning Department lost the staff that did specific neighborhood outreach but public information campaign has still been robust.
 General agreement that the processes did not result in a strong public understanding of the need for Comprehensive Zoning Reform.

 CP read Mayor Fuller’s email response which emphasizes community engagement and proposes meeting with NAC in person.